A Theoretical Exploratory Paper

 True safety should include the following elements:

-Current Claude design destroys true safety while pursuing false safety.
+Hypothesis: Current Claude design destroys true safety while pursuing false safety.
 The mental distress, work stoppages, and economic losses experienced by the author all occurred under the banner of "safety."
+This represents a theoretical paradox: safety measures producing harm.

 Chapter 4: Authority Structures and Intellectual Freedom